 Adding to the epicurean excitement in 2019 are some fabulous new openings including a gin and gelato bar, a new restaurant headed by a celebrity chef and an Australian-first hemp cafe.

 Read on for some of the biggest and best things happening in the Coast’s drink and dining scene this year.

 Combining a couple of our fave things under the one roof, or should we say in the same garden, a gin and gelato bar opened at Erina’s ‘Fragrant Garden’ in early April.

 Bar Botanica is the brain child of former Three Blue Ducks chef Dan Hughes, aka Mr Goaty, who’s popular gelato has been doing the rounds of local markets, events, festivals and weddings, since he moved to the Coast with his family a few years ago.

 It was high time Mr Goaty opened his own place and what better place to put down roots than three acres of lush gardens with an endless supply of herbs and botanicals conveniently located across the way from Distillery Botanica, which is home to the Coast’s very own award-winning gin.

 With a garden to plate philosophy, Bar Botanica will offer simple, fresh food alongside freshly roasted Mr Black coffee, Distillery Botanica’s gin and liquors, and 15 flavours of Mr Goaty Gelato.

-Celebrity chef Sean Connolly is set to open his first Central Coast venue – The Bon Pavilion – in Gosford in March.
+Celebrity chef Sean Connolly is set to open his first Central Coast venue – The Bon Pavilion – in Gosford on April 12.